 “Lord Jesus, you are the Good Shepherd who cares for his flock: We ask you to bestow upon your Church the gifts of the Holy Spirit in abundance, and to raise up from among us faithful and able persons called to the ministries of Deacon, Priest, and Bishop.
 Inspire them to spend and be spent for the sake of the Gospel, and make them holy and loving servants and shepherds of the flock for whom you shed your most precious blood.
 Grant this for the sake of your love.
 Amen.”
-(BCP 650)

 “[T]he vocation, that state of life to which one is called, of the seminarian is both a ministerial one by anticipation, i.e. the vocation as such is not something which begins only with ordination, and it is a calling to specific responsibilities and privileges which characterize the member of a particular educational-religious community.”
 (Clothed with Salvation, Preface)

-Surplices For Seminarians
+Surplices for Seminarians

-The Society is happy to announce that it has spoken with the very talented Molly Holleran of Seemly Seams and procured her services for the production of Five Full English Surplices to be donated to ACNA Seminarians.
-It is our goal to make this Surplices for Seminarians Ministry a regular occurrence whenever the budget allows for it.
-These Hand-Crafted English Surplices will be given at random to five Seminarians during the last week of Advent 2020 and delivered early in Christmastide.
-This is our little way of celebrating the Feast of the Nativity in a manner that is fun and edifying to the Province.
+The Society is pleased to announce that just as last year, the very talented Molly Holleran of Seemly Seams will be providing her services for the production of Six Full English Surplices to be donated to ACNA Seminarians.
+In addition, this year’s Seminarians will also be receiving Hand-Crafted Reader’s Scarves and Preaching Bands.
+It is our goal to keep these Surplices for Seminarians giveaways a yearly occurrence.
+These English Surplices, Scarves, and Bands will be given at random to six Seminarians during the last week of Advent 2021 and shipped in Christmastide.
+This is our way of celebrating the Feast of the Nativity in a manner that is fun and edifying to the Province.

 To theological students, in whose welfare I am most truly interested, I can speak with plainness; for at the present day, if amid the prodigious efforts of Popery—the beautiful example set us by various denominations in this country—and the delightful, the noble stand which our highly honored mother, the Church of England, has at last taken in reference to missions, there is even one, looking to the ministry, who has not in all sincerity and from his heart said to his Saviour, Speak, Lord, for thy servant heareth—and is not ready to say to the Church, Here am I, send me—he has mistaken his calling.